Surrender (Laura Pausini song)

 "Surrender" is a song by Italian singer Laura Pausini from her eighth album, From the Inside (2002).
 The song was written by Dane Deviller, Sean Hosein, Steven Smith, and Anthony Anderson.
-"Surrender" was released on 9 September 2002 in the United States as part of a project aiming to promote the singer in America, and the track reached number one on the Billboard Hot Dance Club Play chart.
+"Surrender" was released on 9 September 2002 in the United States as part of a project aiming to promote the singer in America, and the track reached number one on the Billboard Dance Club Play chart.
 In 2003, the song was issued across Europe and Australia.
 In 2013, Pausini recorded a new version for her greatest hits album, 20 – The Greatest Hits, in a slower tempo.